yAOwzers/tp/docs/DeveloperGuide.md

 ### 4.7.
 (Proposed) Save feature for the tagging function

-The proposed save feature for the tagging function will be to save the user's respective tags under both tasks and notebooks into the `tasks.txt` and `notebooks.txt` files in the same directory.
+The proposed save feature for the tagging function will be to save the user's respective tags under both tasks and notebooks into the `tasks.txt` and `notebooks.txt` files in the same directory as the JAR file.
 The save feature will be included in the Storage class as a `saveTags()` method, similar to the other save features (eg. `saveTask()` method).
 This `saveTags()` method will be included under the `saveToFile()` method.